Celebrate the New Year with Hangover IV Therapy

 Relieve Your Headache

 Hangover IV therapy tackles your headache at the source and provides immediate relief.
-While it may still take some time for you to feel the effects of rehydrating through an IV, for immediate relief and symptom management, the hangover IV treatment features a non-narcotic pain relief to take care of the pounding in your head.
+While it may still take some time for you to feel the effects of rehydrating through an IV, for immediate relief and symptom management, the hangover IV therapy features a non-narcotic pain relief to take care of the pounding in your head.
 Additionally, because the pain relief is administered through IV, the medication won’t irritate your already sensitive stomach lining.

 Catch Up on Your Rest